ya0-yuan/tp/docs/DeveloperGuide.md

 1. The AddClientCommandParser extracts the relevant fields from the user input and creates a new Client instance using the Client constructor.

-1. The Client constructor calls IDCounter to generate a new ClientId instance.
+1. The Client constructor calls IdCounter to generate a new ClientId instance.

 1. The returned ClientId is stored in this client object, which will be used to create AddClientCommand.